lorikrell/gamerchic/docs/photoshop/wow-avatars.md

 1. [Download the PSD.](https://drive.google.com/file/d/1kfgpsLtg0UCTthm1lToDS6SyZsxxXaAN/view?usp=share_link)
 1. Select a ring border to frame the art.
 You have tons of options and colors.
 1. Copy and paste character art into ADD ART HERE folder.
-Use custom art, Hearthstone art, D&D game art, and so on.
+Use custom art, Hearthstone art, RPG game art, and so on.
 Resize and move to fit.
 1. Optionally, add some cool effects to make the avatar special.
 This includes:

     * Simple inner rings